-9.1 Exemptions
+9.1 Exemptions from this Regulation

-- (1) The regulator or securities regulatory authority may grant an exemption from this Regulation, in whole or in part, subject to such conditions or restrictions as may be imposed in the exemption. - (2) Despite subsection (1), in Ontario, only the regulator may grant an exemption.
+- (1) The securities regulatory authority may grant an exemption from this Regulation, in whole or in part, subject to such conditions or restrictions as may be imposed in the exemption. - (2) Despite subsection (1), in Ontario only the regulator may grant such an exemption. - (3) In Québec, this exemption is granted under section 263 of the Securities Act (R.S.Q., C. V-1.1).